CUBRID/cubrid-manual/en/security.rst

 CUBRID can create users(or groups) and provide a function to control the access of the other users(or groups) to tables created by a user.

 If you want to allow other users(or groups) to access your tables, you could provide access privileges to the users(or groups) by :ref:`granting-authorization`.
-Also, to revoke access previleges of other users, you can use :ref:`revoking-authorization`.
-The access to the (virtual) table created by a PUBLIC user is allowed to all users.
+Also, to revoke access privileges of other users, you can use :ref:`revoking-authorization`.
+Access to the (virtual) table created by a PUBLIC user is allowed to all users.

 For more details, see :doc:`/sql/authorization`.